bgfxc4/matzes-ampel/README.md

 Insert the private token of your bot and the user id of the person you want to monitor.

+to run the bot, type `npm run start`

 ## Usage

 perform a GET Request to http://localhost:9999/cam-status